 Whether you’re a history buff or not, the Beltrami County Historical Society & Museum is an excellent place to learn about the area’s rich and fascinating history.
 The Beltrami County Historical Society & Museum highlights the history of Minnesota, with plenty of information about local Native American tribes and the European settlers who first came to the area.

-In addition to its various exhibits, the museum also includes a research library where you can learn more about topics related to local history or genealogy.
+In addition to its various exhibits, the museum includes a research library where you can learn more about local history or genealogy topics.
 This is a great way to get insight into your family’s past if they’ve lived in northern Minnesota for generations!

 13. Kayak the Mississippi River Headwaters

-If you are a lover of adventures, fun, and water, how about exploring Mississippi River Headwaters in Bemidji?
+If you love adventures, fun, and water, how about exploring Mississippi River Headwaters in Bemidji?
 Bemidji is home to the headwaters of the mighty Mississippi, and there is no better way to see this beautiful waterway than from a kayak or canoe.

-The great river headwaters originate from Lake Itasca State Park, located about a couple of miles north of Bemidji.
+The great river headwaters originate from Lake Itasca State Park, about a few miles north of Bemidji.
 Kayaking is one of the most popular activities for visitors in Bemidji at the Headwaters area of the Mississippi River.

 You can paddle down along the river from Lake Bemidji to Lake Irving or vice versa.
 If you are not an experienced paddler, it would be wise to hire the services of a guide.